rpm-software-management/dnf/doc/command_ref.rst

     ``--whatrequires``, ``--requires``, ``--conflicts``, ``--enhances``, ``--suggests``, ``--provides``,
     ``--supplements``, ``--recommends``.

+.. _deplist_option-label:

 ``--deplist``
-    Produce a list of all dependencies and what packages provide those dependencies for the given packages.
+    Produce a list of all direct dependencies and what packages provide those dependencies for the given packages.
 The result only shows the newest providers (which can be changed by using --verbose).